BrettDrawsStuff/Nanoid2.0/README.md

 `location.cfg`
 ```
-40.7128
+Latitude
--74.0060
+Longitude
 ```

 `google.cfg`
 ```
-AIzaSy_your_google_key_here
+EnTeR_your_google_key_here
 ```

 `anthropic.cfg`
 ```
-sk-ant-your_anthropic_key_here
+put--your_anthropic_key_here
 ```

 `personality.cfg` — edit this to define Nanoid's character however you want.
-See the example in `/config-examples/`.

 `user.cfg` — tell Nanoid about yourself.
 The more you put here, the more personalized the responses.
-See the example in `/config-examples/`.

 4. Add your sprite BMPs and WAV files to the card